 As described above, repairs of minimal damage and minor molding imperfections are permitted.
-Changing the hull shape is not.
+Changing the as-molded shape of the hull or an appendage is not.
 Tools have been developed for inspections to check on alterations beyond as-built tolerances.
-Measurers also have the option under Class Rule #B.3 to establish a control group of boats for the purposes of checking a specific measurement not otherwise stated in the Class Rules.
+Measurers also have the option under Class Rule B.3 to establish a control group of boats for the purposes of checking a specific measurement not otherwise stated in the Class Rules.